SPRIG: Improving Large Language Model Performance by System Prompt Optimization: Analysis: Prompt Embedding Space

 \section{Analysis: Prompt Embedding Space}

 Given the performance improvements and generalization seen when using the prompt instructions introduced by \model, it is reasonable to wonder what effect these instructions are having on the neural activations such that the LLM is likely to decode the correct answer.
-While a complete answer would likely require a mechanistic interpretation of the relationship between prompt and response \citep[e.g.,][]{bhargava2023s}, here, we attempt to gain some intuition on the instructions' effects by visualizing the embedding space during different optimization strategies and comparing the changes relative to the Simple baseline instructions.
+While a complete answer would likely require a mechanistic interpretation of the relationship between prompt and response \citep[e.g.,][]{bhargava2023s, heo2025llmsknowinternallyfollow}, here, we attempt to gain some intuition on the instructions' effects by visualizing the embedding space during different optimization strategies and comparing the changes relative to the Simple baseline instructions.

-Here, we randomly sample 420 questions (10 per task) and probe the intermediate LLM hidden states under different experiment settings.
-We flatten the hidden states and perform Principal Component Analysis (PCA), and select the first two principal components for visualization.
+Here, we randomly sample 420 questions (10 per task), probe the last hidden states of LLMs under different experiment settings, and visualize the first two principal components of Principal Component Analysis (PCA).
 Figure~\ref{fig:llama_pca} shows the PCA results for \textsc{Llama3.1-8B-Instruct}.
 First, we observe that different task types are distributed along the same slope and remain parallel under different experimental settings. \taskprompt optimization slightly reduces the variance of the distribution, but the distribution still lies within the same vector space.
 In contrast, different \sysprompt result in significant space changes.
-The basic CoT causes a slight overall shift, while \model substantially moves the distribution to a new area.
+The basic CoT causes a substantial overall shift, while \model further moves the distribution to a new area.
 The other two LLMs' PCA are shown in Appendix Figure~\ref{fig:mistral_pca} and \ref{fig:qwen_pca}, and show similar trends.

-Thus, we propose the hypothesis that \sysprompt optimization searches for appropriate regions in the global space, while \taskprompt optimization performs fine-tuning within a local space.
+Thus, we hypothesize that \sysprompt optimization searches for appropriate higher-performance regions in the global space, while \taskprompt optimization performs fine-tuning within a local space.
 This reveals the potential of \sysprompt optimization to significantly alter model behavior and offers new insights for future prompt research to use \sysprompt optimization first to locate an appropriate global behavior space, then use task prompt optimization to fine-tune downstream performance within that space.